Oahu Boat Tours

 • You can cancel these tickets up to 24 hours before the experience begins and get a full refund.

-Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks above city skyline.
+Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks over city skyline.

-Fireworks display over Waikiki Beach, Honolulu, with city skyline and ocean in view, Oahu, Hawaii.
+Fireworks display over Waikiki skyline, Honolulu, Oahu, Hawaii.

-Guests watching fireworks over Waikiki Beach, Honolulu, Hawaii.
+Guests watching fireworks over Waikiki skyline, Honolulu, Hawaii.

-Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks above city skyline.
+Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks over city skyline.

-Fireworks display over Waikiki Beach, Honolulu, with city skyline and ocean in view, Oahu, Hawaii.
+Fireworks display over Waikiki skyline, Honolulu, Oahu, Hawaii.

-Guests watching fireworks over Waikiki Beach, Honolulu, Hawaii.
+Guests watching fireworks over Waikiki skyline, Honolulu, Hawaii.

-Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks above city skyline.
+Glass-bottom boat "HAWAII GLASS BOTTOM" on water at night with fireworks over city skyline.

-Fireworks display over Waikiki Beach, Honolulu, with city skyline and ocean in view, Oahu, Hawaii.
+Fireworks display over Waikiki skyline, Honolulu, Oahu, Hawaii.

-Guests watching fireworks over Waikiki Beach, Honolulu, Hawaii.
+Guests watching fireworks over Waikiki skyline, Honolulu, Hawaii.

 Waikiki Fireworks Cruise